 If your rice skills aren’t stellar (and you don't have a rice cooker), an easy shortcut is to just buy some steamed rice from any Chinese restaurant (which is what Chang did for his demo).

 “Rice is too soft when first cooked,” says Chang.
-“Fresh steamed rice is great for eating right away but fried rice [tastes better when it’s had] time to dry out, overnight rice is best.”
+“Fresh steamed rice is great for eating right away but fried rice [tastes] time to dry out, overnight rice is best.”
 If possible, try and spread it out on a plate or tray in the fridge to let the grains dry.
+When making boiled rice and looking to reduce stickiness but also enhance the flavour during the initial cooking process, frying your rice first will help.

 Chang begins by breaking up the rice with his fingers before adding to the pan.
 “You need to oil your hands,” says Chang.
 “The oil will transfer to the rice and ensure no clumping.”
 Any neutral oil will do; Chang used grapeseed.
 The benefit of this method is that you use less oil when cooking.
 “People tend to add more oil in the pan to help with declumping,” says Man wagging his finger.
 “Don’t do this or you’ll have greasy rice.”